ibmresilient/resilient-community-apps/fn_rest_api/data/wf_rest_api.md

 # ALLOWED_STATUS_CODE
 # -------------------
 # Any status code below 300 is allowed by default.
 If you specify codes above 300, they are
-# expemted from raising an exception and thereby returns the endpoint response.
+# exempted from raising an exception and thereby returns the endpoint response.
 Multiple
-# status codes can be specified as a string in a commad seperated fashion.
+# status codes can be specified as a string in a command separated fashion.
 #
 #    Example:
 #    --------